Library & Knowledge Service FAQ

 A

 Books already on loan may be reserved online using our online Book Catalogue – remember to login first to reserve items.
-Your username is the Library borrower barcode on the reverse of your ID Badge.
-The password is normally Library1 or Library01.
+Your username is the Library borrower barcode assigned to you upon registration.
+You will have created the password yourself on registering.
 Reserved items will normally be held for the reader for one week after which they will be returned to the shelf.

 Q